angela1C/Programming-and-Scripting-Project/README.md

       - Iris Versicolor
       - Iris Virginica

 The Iris data set is so well known that it has its own wikipedia page!
-Much of the information in this section is primarily gathered from following the web links at the [Iris flower data set wikipedia wiki](https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-5) and the [UCI Machine Learning Repository - Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris) pages which both provide references to the works by R.A.
+Much of the information about the Iris dataset in this section is primarily gathered from following the web links at the [Iris flower data set wikipedia wiki](https://en.wikipedia.org/wiki/Iris_flower_data_set#cite_note-5) and the [UCI Machine Learning Repository - Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris) pages which both provide references to the works by R.A.
 Fisher and Edgar Anderson.

 >Sir Ronald Aylmer Fisher (17 February 1890 – 29 July 1962) was a British statistician and geneticist.
 For his work in statistics, he has been described as "a genius who almost single-handedly created the foundations for modern statistical science" and "the single most important figure in 20th century statistics".